AZaviruha/mawulijo/mawulijo/content/about.md

 I have been building websites and applications for the past two years and I graduated with my first degree from [Switzerland Management Center University (SMCU)][IT-Sec] with a Bachelor in IT-Security (BBA).
 I am currently pursuing my second degree in BSc.
 (Hons) Computer Science at [Regent University College of Science and Technology][BSc-CS]

 I have worked with the [Electricity Company of Ghana][ECG] for the since 2011 as an IT Assistant.
-My work in the coompany has helped in shaping me to be a well rounded human resource since my schedules traverse into other departments such as Engineering, Finance, Human Resources, just to name a few.
+My work in the company has helped in shaping me to be a well rounded human resource since my schedules traverse into other departments such as Engineering, Finance, Human Resources, just to name a few.

 I am a strong advocate of Open-source software and an aspiring contributor to the community.